Key issue: Energy, Property & Infrastructure

 Wildlife damage to horticultural crops

-Wildlife predation of horticulture crops is a long-standing issue affecting fruit adn vegetable growers.
+Wildlife predation of horticulture crops is a long-standing issue affecting fruit and vegetable growers.
 In 2012, funding from the Ministry of Natural Resources was used to quantify the damage and develop a plan on next steps to minimize our losses to wildlife.
-According to the study, prepared by Susan Fitzgerald, losses are estimated at approximately $25 million annually.
-More informatio is available by contacting the OFVGA.
+According to the study, losses are estimated at approximately $25 million annually.
+More information is available by contacting the OFVGA.

 Decisions about what is or is not considered agricultural activity on farms are made by the provincial Ministry of Finance and these decisions are enforced by the Municipal Property Assessment Corporation (MPAC).

 The province does not have a current, consistent definition of farming.
 This means that property tax issues are being addressed or resolved on an individual instead of provincial basis.
 The OFVGA and other farm organizations are part of a working group whose goal it is to develop a definition that can be accepted by government and farmers.